godotengine/godot-docs/tutorials/platform/android/android_in_app_purchases.rst

 ``BillingClient.ProductType.INAPP`` for normal in-app purchases or ``BillingClient.ProductType.SUBS`` for subscriptions.
 The ``query_purchases_response`` signal is sent with the result.
-The signal has a single parameter: a :ref:`Dictionary <class_Dictionary>` with a response code and either an array of purchases or debug message.
+The signal has a single parameter: a :ref:`Dictionary <class_Dictionary>` with a response code and either an array of purchases or a debug message.
 Only active subscriptions and non-consumed one-time purchases are included in the purchase array.